 In addition to energy conservation, Arbor Day Foundation partners with organizations, institutions and government agencies across the country to address water conservation issues.
 Strategically planting trees in key areas reduces the risk of water erosion, a form of soil degradation caused when water moves soil and other natural minerals from one place to another.

 With a bit of planning, a visit to Arbor Day Farm can include everything from educational lectures to Victorian-themed weekends with lace making and parlor games.
 The farm sells hard ciders and wines made with apples and grapes grown in its orchards.
 Wine tastings are offered Tuesday through Sunday.

 Each September, the farm hosts its annual AppleJack Festival and tempts attendees with caramel apples, apple cider slushies, apple doughnuts, and food truck fare featuring apple-themed dishes and desserts.
 Apple picking typically begins in early September and runs through mid-October, while pumpkin picking begins around mid-September.
-The farm typically also offers wagon rides through the orchards, but these have been temporarily paused due to COVID-19.
+The farm typically also offers wagon rides through the orchards.

 Autumn tends to be the most popular time to visit Arbor Day Farm but the grounds are open year-round and the farm is working on developing more off-peak seasonal activities.
 The Arbor Mansion is decorated and lit up for the holidays and the Lied Lodge hosts dueling pianos over New Year’s.